robclancy/string/README.md

 $string = new String('It\'s Saturday, I shouldn\'t be working on this and drinking or something');

 // You can loop over the string chracter by character
-// Let's make the first letter of each word a capiral just 'cause
+// Let's make the first letter of each word a capital just 'cause
 $previousSpace = false;
 foreach ($string AS $offset => $char)
 {